 Because we are focused on you and your audiences, we encourage you to feel free to be creative and diverse in the portfolios you create.
 This makes our job harder (and our expectations perhaps a bit ambiguous at times) but we really do want you to complete the Capstone Portfolio Course with a portfolio you are proud of, a deeper understanding of the power of the portfolio concept, and an expanded set of web publishing skills combined with some deep reflection about the power of web publishing in the lives of others you teach.
 That is not to say, however, that there are not some common requirements and guidelines that will help structure the great diversity, creativity, and originality that will span the range of portfolios that are possible.
 We’ll say more about that later as we go along.

 There are a couple of things we’d like you to keep in mind.

-One other conceptual idea we would like you to keep in mind is that the power of web-based portfolios that comes from the sharing of good work via the Web over time with a community of learners.
-You will learn a lot this week because the students before you left there work up on the web for you to see.
-And related to this idea our my obsession with your doing authentic work for an authentic audience.
-Your portfolio should not be designed for the masters requirement, but should be designed for your fellow teachers, parents, prospective employers, etc.
+One other conceptual idea we would like you to keep in mind is that the power of web-based portfolios comes from the sharing of good work via the Web over time with a community of learners.
+You will learn a lot this week because the students before you left their work up on the web for you to see.
+And related to this idea is our obsession with your doing authentic work for an authentic audience.
+Your portfolio should not be designed for the master’s requirement, but should be designed for your fellow teachers, parents, prospective employers, etc.